Russell-Waterhouse/blog/content/post/js.md

       return res.status(201).json({ userMessage: strings.record_created_success });
     }

-    return handleDBErroMessage(dbResponse, req, res);
+    return handleDBErrorMessage(dbResponse, req, res);
   } catch (e) {
-    console.error(prettPrintError(e));
-    await notifyPagerDutyOfCriticalError(`Something unexpected happend and should be investigated: ${prettPrintError(e)}`);
+    await notifyPagerDutyOfCriticalError("Something unexpected happend and should be investigated.", e);
     return res.status(500).json({ userMessage: strings.investigatingError });
   }
 }
 ```

+There are still improvements you could make, but I'll stop here lest this become
+a refactoring blog post.

-I want to be very clear here, the fact that I can say "In a real production system this error handling logic would be distributed among more
+I want to be very clear here, the fact that I can say "In a real production
+system this error handling logic would be distributed among more modules and
-modules and abstractions does NOT invalidate the point that I'm making here.
-The point that I'm making with the error handling code is that
+abstractions" does NOT invalidate the point that I'm making here.
+The point that
-a lot of error handling code needs to be written, and to respond differently to each unique runtime error this try-catch paradigm means that
+I'm making with the error handling code is that a lot of error handling code
+needs to be written, and to respond differently to each unique runtime error
-this gross error handling code needs to live *somewhere*.
-Moving it around into its own abstractions is the right thing to do, but we can't
+this try-catch paradigm means that this gross error handling code needs to live
+*somewhere*.
+Moving it around into its own abstractions is the right thing to
-make the mistake of saying the chaos doesn't exist just because the chaos is well-managed.
+do, but we can't make the mistake of saying the chaos doesn't exist just
+because the chaos is well-managed.